little-song-whn/A-simple-Gumoku/README.md

 # my_beginning
-my first python program, completed it in the second semester of my freshman year.
+my first python program, completed in the second semester of my freshman year.